mvolkmann/blog/src/rust.md

 use core::ops::AddAssign;
 use num::{Num, ToPrimitive};

-// T can be any numeric type such as i32, u8, or f32.
+// T can be any type that implements the traits
+// AddAssign, Copy, Num, and ToPrimitive.
+// The built-in primitive number types like i32, u8, and f32
+// all implement the AddAssign and Copy traits.
+// The num crate adds implementations of
+// Num and ToPrimitive to those same types.
-fn average<T: AddAssign + Copy + Num + ToPrimitive>(numbers: &[T]) -> f32 {
+// So T can be any built-in numeric type. fn average<T: AddAssign + Copy + Num + ToPrimitive>(numbers: &[T]) -> f32 {
-    // The Num trait includes the Zero trait
+    // The Num trait requires also implementing the Zero trait
-    // which defines the zero function
+    // which defines the zero function.
-    // which returns the zero value for the wrapped primitive type. let mut sum = T::zero();
+    // That returns the zero value for the wrapped primitive type. let mut sum = T::zero();

     for n in numbers {
-        // The Num trait includes the NumOps trait which includes Add trait
-        // which enables using the + operator to add values.
-        //sum = sum + *n;
-        sum += *n; // requires AddAssign which the Num trait does not include }
+        sum += *n; // requires implementing the AddAssign trait }
     let numerator = sum.to_f32().unwrap();
     numerator / numbers.len() as f32